ytatus94/SQL/SQL_mode.md

 ORDER BY 2 DESC
 ```

 ### Q: Write a query that does the same thing as in the previous problem, except only for companies that are still operating.
-Hint: operating status is in `tutorial.crunchbase_companies`
+Hint: operating status is in `tutorial.crunchbase_companies`.
 ```SQL
 SELECT investments.investor_name,
        COUNT(investments.*) AS investments